Best AI Detector for Teachers to Check Student Essays

 For replacement, teachers often choose:

-This tool has a number of advantages.
+• The It's AI Detector.
 Detailed reports indicating specific suspicious fragments and words, batch processing of work, and regular algorithm updates.
 The model is trained to minimize false positives—FPR is 0.8% on real student work (ASAP 2.0 dataset), which means less than 1 erroneous accusation per 100 checked papers.
 Priority technical support for teachers helps figure out complex cases.
 This essay AI detector became popular for balancing accuracy and transparency.

+• GPTZero.
 Known for sentence breakdown and color highlighting of suspicious fragments.
 It also has a free level.
 Downside: lack of LMS integration requires manual upload of each work.
 Still, teachers appreciate having a free option when institutional budgets are tight.

 If you're considering other options, or your university already uses some detector and you're not confident in its reliability—what should you pay attention to so you don't encounter problems?
 What makes an AI detector truly reliable tool, not a service with unpredictable results?